-The proposed bill mandates that private schools in Arkansas administer an annual statewide student assessment and requires them to admit any student who applies and intends to use state funding for their education.
-The bill amends existing laws to include private schools in the statewide assessment system, ensuring that they report student assessment results to parents or guardians.
-It also specifies that private schools must cover all costs associated with administering the assessments.
-Additionally, the bill outlines that private schools must admit students who apply for admission and intend to use state funds, with provisions for reporting their capacity to the Division of Elementary and Secondary Education.
+The proposed bill mandates that private schools in Arkansas administer an annual statewide student assessment and requires them to admit any student who applies for admission and intends to use state funding for associated costs.
+The bill amends existing laws to include private schools in the statewide assessment system, ensuring they report student assessment results to parents or guardians.
+It also specifies that private schools must cover the costs of administering these assessments entirely on their own.

 Statutes affected: